 The Analog-In (ANALOG IN) input is a 0-5V input, which can be configured for a number of functions.
 For example, it can be used as a Max Speed pot to modify the THROTTLE POT CENTER input.

 The digital throttle accepts a proportional throttle value.
 It does not apply deadband, failband, or throttle scaling processing, since the system providing the digital command will determine under what conditions the motor should run.

-In order to use digital throttle, the digital control feature and the digital throttle bits must be enabled in configuration register 0x57.
+In order to use digital throttle, the digital control feature and the digital throttle bits must be enabled in configuration register 0x0357.

-Additionally, the CANBUS joystick options allow customization of the digital throttle behavior.
+Additionally, the Digital Control Options allow customization of the digital throttle behavior.

-If enabled, the digital throttle input may also be used as a Max Speed Pot in combination with TPOT, by enabling the appropriate bit in configuration register 0x1F
+If enabled, the digital throttle input may also be used as a Max Speed Pot (Mixed Throttle) in combination with THROTTLE POT CENTER, by enabling the appropriate bit in configuration register 0x031F

 A unidirectional throttle ranges from 0 to 100% with one direction of mechanical deflection.
 Its deadband region is at one end of the electrical range, and the failband is at the other.

 A bi-directional throttle normally rests in the middle of the mechanical deflection range and scales from 0 to 100% in either direction.
 Its deadband region is in the middle of the electrical range, and the failbands are at the extremes.